Brabham BT23: Design

-The car was equipped with a tubular chassis in space-frame configuration, while the engine that equipped it was a Ford-Cosworth FVA, a 4-cylinder in-line of 1,598 cm³ capable of delivering a maximum power of 200-220 bhp, which droves the rear wheels through a F.T.200 Hewland five-speed manual gearbox.
+The car was equipped with a tubular chassis in space-frame configuration, while the engine that equipped it was a Ford-Cosworth FVA, a 4-cylinder in-line of 1,598 cm^{3} capable of delivering a maximum power of 200-220 bhp, which droves the rear wheels through a F.T.200 Hewland five-speed manual gearbox.
 The suspension consisted of double wishbones, coaxial coil springs, and a stabilizer bar in the front section and inverted lower wishbones, trailing arms, coil springs, and stabilizer bars in the rear section.
 The braking system consisted of four disc brakes.

 The car had a space frame, which was reinforced by load-bearing plates in the Tasman version.
 Jochen Rindt dominated the 1967 and 1968 Formula 2 seasons with the BT23 at will.
 He won nine rounds out of 15 in 1967, but, being an A driver, did not score points for the European Drivers' Championship.